enocyzed/ImageCreator/README.md

 # ImageCreator

 A python package that lets you create image templates.
-It can be used with self coded plugins to make different images with the same template.
+It can be used with self coded plugins to produce dynamically changing images with the same template.

 ## Installation
 ### Download